supnate/rekit/README.md

 ```
 npm install -g rekit
 ```
 This will install a global command `rekit` to the system.
 Run the command to create a new project.
-Rekit is developed and tested on npm 3+ and node 4+, so this is the precondition for using Rekit.
+Rekit is developed and tested on npm 3+ and node 4+, so this is the pre-condition for using Rekit.

 ## Usage
 ```
 rekit [-h] [-v] app-name
 ```
-This will create a new app named `app-name` for you.
+This will create a new app named `app-name` in the folder `app-name` under the current directory.
 After creating the application, you need to install dependencies and start the dev server:
 ```
 cd app-name
 npm install